What is an IBA?

 Promote adoption of IBAs and other forms of community buy-in and on-the-ground action.

-For additional information on the Important Bird Areas Program in the Rocky Mountain Region, please email Alison Holloran, Executive Director or call our office at 970-416-6931.
+For additional information on the Important Bird Areas Program in Colorado, Wyoming, or Utah, please email Alison Holloran, executive director, or call our office at 970-416-6931.